bianshifeng/LightAct-UE4/README.md

 When you are done and the UE Editor opens, make sure the Plugin is enabled.
 You might need to restart the UE Editor.
 If you are successful you'll see a new *Lightact* node category in your blueprints.

 ## Usage
 The plugin adds a number of new Blueprint nodes.
 You'll find them all inside *Lightact* category.

+Below, we list some (but not all) of them.

 ### Nodes for reading from shared memory
 #### Shared memory JSON to string map